codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 Here are two more functions that can be useful to have in your toolbox.

-`partition` takes a number and a collection and returns that amount of elements at a time.
+`partition` takes a number, a collection and returns a new collection, partitioned by the given amount of elements.

 <pre class="klipse"><code class="eval-clojure"  data-loop-msec="2000">
 (partition 2 (range 20))